devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2022-10-10/assignments.md

 Makefiles: let's assume GNU make for now

-## implement another program and a dynamic library
+## Implement another program and a dynamic library

 - start without makefiles
 - the dynamic library will be called `libmin.so`